jhogan/core/STYLE.md

 `main` introspects this annotation to enforce types and converts to the annotated type.

-An underscore is used in event handlers to seperate the subject of the event from the event.
+An underscore is used in event handlers to separate the subject of the event from the event.

 ### Tags